 In another post about the best wet bags I have tried and recommend, which you can read here, I outline what I look for in a hanging wet bag and why.
 In short, quality PUL and a large enough zipper to both empty the contents in the washer and prevent the bag from holding water through a spin cycle are my must-haves.
 Both of these must-haves are REALLY difficult to find in one bag, but there is one that checks both boxes and is easy to find, the Smart Bottoms Wet Bag.

 Travel Wet bag

 Thirsties Wet Dry Bag

-Wet bags are also essential for travelling with cloth diapers.
+Wet bags are also essential for traveling with cloth diapers.
 They keep your clean diapers clean, and your dirty diapers contained until you get home.
-The best travel wet bags have two pocket so they can do both, and carry your wipes, and other changing items too.
+The best travel wet bags have two pockets so they can do both, and carry your wipes, and other changing items too.